 Numbers 18 describes the duties of Priests and Levites, offerings for Supporting the Priests, tithes Supporting the Levites and the tithe of the Levites.
 As representatives of the LORD they were entitled to get the best part.

-Numbers 19 details the laws and procedures of Purification.
+Numbers 19 details the laws and procedures of Purification, and introduces the red heifer.

-In Numbers 20 Moses committed a major error in Kadesh.
+In Numbers 20.
+Moses committed a major error in Kadesh.
 Thy were short on water, so God told Moses to speak to the rock.
+Instead, Moses smote the rock.
 Water sprung forth but God punished Moses and his people so severely that that generation was not allowed to enter the promised land.
 Why did God give them this harsh punishment?
 The rock was to be smitten only once, the second time Moses was to speak to the rock, a foreshadowing of Jesus, who was smitten once for our sins.
 At the end of the chapter Aaron died.

 In Numbers 16 Korah, Dathan and Abiram as well as 250 other men rose up in opposition to Moses.
 Things did not turn out well for them.